practicalli/clojure/designing-data-structures/with-maps-of-maps.md

 # With Maps of Maps

 > **Note** Define a collection of starwars characters using a map of maps.
-Each character should have an name that they are typically refered to, along with their fullname and skill
+Each character should have an name that they are typically referred to, along with their fullname and skill

 <!--sec data-title="Reveal answer" data-id="answer001" data-collapse=true ces-->